M66B/XPrivacyLua/DEFINE.md

 An error in the definition, like class or method not found or a compile time or run time error in the Lua script will result in a status bar notification.

-Using the companion you can edit built-in definitions, which will result in making a copy of the definition.
+Using the companion app you can edit built-in definitions, which will result in making a copy of the definition.
-You could for example enable notifications or change the returned fake value.
+You could for example enable usage notifications or change returned fake values.
 Deleting copied definitions will restore the built-in definitions.

-The companion app can export and import definitions.
+The companion app can also export and import definitions, making it easy to use definitions provided by others.

+You can find some example definitions [here](https://github.com/M66B/XPrivacyLua/tree/master/examples) and the built-in definition [here](https://github.com/M66B/XPrivacyLua/tree/master/app/src/main/assets).